paulgreg/thermomix-recipes/README.md

 ## Build

-node 8 is needed to run rake.
+node 8 is needed to run grunt. node 10+ is not compatible.
-node 10 is not compatible (you can use nvm to switch between node version easily).

 Run "rake".